anderssv/the-example/doc/tdd.md

-> :white_check_mark: This is the basis for some of the code examples in this repo.
+> ✅ This is the basis for some of the code examples in this repo.
 To jump straight into the test related example go to [ApplicationFakeTest.kt](../src/test/kotlin/fakes/ApplicationFakeTest.kt)

 Automated testing is always important to be able to go to production reliably.
 I find that I prefer to do TDD, and I think more people should too.
 But there seems to be some hurdles to get over for most people, and I think I know some decent ways to do just that.
-:smile:
+😄

 Writing tests first has to be predictable and easy.
 I find that a certain combination of techniques gets me very close to that.